PrefectHQ/prefect/docs/concepts/automations.md

 Actions specify what your automation does when its trigger criteria are met.
 Current action types include:

 - Cancel a flow run
-- Pause a flow run
+- Pause or resume a schedule
 - Run a deployment
 - Pause or resume a deployment schedule
+- Pause or resume a work pool
 - Pause or resume a work queue
 - Pause or resume an automation
 - Send a [notification](#automation-notifications)
 - Call a webhook
+- Suspend a flow run
-- Open an incident
+- Declare an incident (available on Pro and Enterprise plans)

 ![Configuring an action for an automation in Prefect Cloud.](/img/ui/automations-action.png)